-- (1) A person appointed chairperson shall hold officer for a term of five years or until he attains the age of seventy years whichever is earlier - (2) A person appointed as a member shall hold office for a term of five years and eligible for reappointment for another terms of five years - (3) On ceasing to hold officer chairperson or a member shall be ineligible for further employment under government of a state or under the government of India.
+- (1) A person appointed chairperson shall hold officer for a term of five years or until he attains the age of seventy years whichever is earlier - (2) A person appointed as a member shall hold office for a term of fiver years and eligible for re appointment for another term of five years. - (3) On ceasing to hold officer chairperson or a member shall be ineligible for further employment under government of a state or under the government of India.